DLR-RM/rafcon-task-planner-plugin/examples/turtle_sim_example/doc/turtle_sim_example.md

 This is the machine we will plan, and also the one where everything happens.
 Inside of the Core Turtles are spawned, moved and eaten.

 ### turtle_lib:
 This folder contains a bunch of states.
 These are the bricks used to plan our scenario.
-Most of them are enriched with an PDDL action, but not all of them so don't be surprised, if the plugin warns you later on, during the planning process.
+Most of them are enriched with an PDDL action, but not all.
+So don't be surprised, if the plugin warns you later on during the planning process.

 ## Planning